State 4-H Fashion Revue

 - A county may qualify one member in each age division (Junior, Intermediate and Senior) and each of the five categories to advance to State Fashion Revue.
 Participants should expect competition at SFR to be at a higher level than at the county events.
 SFR Rubric scorecards are available below.

 - Participation in the SFR Fashion Show is a required element of the event or awards are forfeited.

-- Participants entering SFR may be dual-entered in State Presentation Day except the Share the 4-H Fun skit.
-The presentations are scheduled in Olson Hall during the SFR participant's workshop time.
+- Participants entering SFR may be dual-entered in State Presentation Day except the Share the 4-H Fun skit due to scheduling conflicts.